UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/alberto.udrea0412.md

 ## Motivation

 Building a Raspberry Pi Pico W weather station with embassy-rs combined my interest in embedded systems with a chance to explore networking.
-It allowed me to learn sensor interaction, data processing, and real-time programming.
+It allows me to learn sensor interaction, data processing, and real-time programming.
 Integrating a web interface adds a network layer, enabling real-time data display and opening doors for future functionalities like remote monitoring.

 ## Architecture